idvipul/roux-meetups-lynda/README.md

 # roux-meetups-lynda
-Building a website using Node.js and Express.js from Lynda.com
+Building a website with Node.js and Express.js course on Lynda.com